MACD Backtesting: Optimizing Strategies for Profitable Trades

 MACD

-Algorithmic Strategies & Backtesting results using MACD
+Automated Strategies & Backtesting results using MACD

 Discover below a selection of trading strategies based on the MACD indicator and how they have performed in backtesting.
 You can test all these strategies (and many more) for free on thousands of assets, using their complete historical data.

-Algorithmic Trading Strategy: MACD Trend-Following with PSAR and Dojis on MYGN
+Automated Trading Strategy: MACD Trend-Following with PSAR and Dojis on MYGN

 According to the backtesting results for the trading strategy from November 9, 2022, to November 9, 2023, the profit factor was 1.09, indicating a slight advantage in profitability.
 The annualized return on investment (ROI) stood at 6.78%, demonstrating a reasonable level of returns.
 On average, positions were held for approximately 5 days and 21 hours, reflecting a relatively short-term focus.
 With an average of 0.38 trades per week, the strategy maintained a conservative and selective approach.
 Out of the 20 closed trades, only 30% were winners, suggesting room for improvement in trade selection.
 Nevertheless, the strategy outperformed buy and hold, generating excess returns of 7.94%.